Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves rows with missing values in a specific column, distinguishing it from sibling tools like qlty_missingValues which likely summarize counts.
+The description clearly states the tool retrieves rows with missing values for a specific column, using a specific verb 'Get' and resource.
+It distinguishes itself from siblings like 'qlty_missingValues' (which likely returns counts) and other qlty tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.